cake-build/website/input/docs/running-builds/configuration/default-configuration-values.md

 Configuration is currently not supported for [Cake Frosting].
 :::

-The following shows all of the configuration options currently available in [Cake .NET Tool], [Cake runner for .NET Framework] and [Cake runner for .NET Core], as well as their default values.
+The following shows all of the configuration options currently available in [Cake .NET Tool] as well as their default values.

 Refer to [set configuration values](/docs/running-builds/configuration/set-configuration-values) for instructions on using a config file.